Skizzy-create/OMNIMIND/SETUP.md

 ## 🎉 Ready to Use!

-Your Walrus File Storage Frontend is now ready:
+Your OmniMind Protocol frontend is now ready:

 - ✅ Dependencies installed and configured
 - ✅ Development server running